INDEPENDENT AUSTRALIAN MACHINERY PRICE DATA

 Bought or sold a Hino 300 616?

 Tell us what it went for — sixty seconds, anonymous.
-Every submission sharpens this guide for the next buyer.
+Every submission is reviewed as potential evidence for a future verified range.

-Add your price →
+Add this machine’s price →

 ◉ Price watch